A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Methods

-Further details of data collection and data analysis are described in Appendix Section \ref{sec.appendix_study_design_and_data}.
+Further details of data collection and data analysis are described in Supplementary Information Section \ref{sec.appendix_study_design_and_data}.

-\section{Machine Learning and Explainable Artificial Intelligence}
+\subsection{Machine Learning and Explainable Artificial Intelligence}

-Further details of experimental setup are described in Appendix Section \ref{sec.details_experimental_setup}.
+Further details of the experimental setup are described in Supplementary Information.

-\subsection{Machine Learning Models for DAS Prediction}
+\subsubsection{Machine Learning Models for DAS Prediction}

 To identify the most effective approach for predicting depression, anxiety, and stress levels, we explored various machine learning algorithms including Support Vector Machine (SVM), Random Forest Classification, Gradient Boosting Classifier, CatBoost, LightGBM, as well as Multi-layer Perceptron (MLP) \cite{mahesh2020machine}.
 In addition, we employ two primary approaches to train machine learning models for predicting DAS levels: binary classification and multi-class classification.
-Both approaches leverage data from the DAS-21 questionnaire alongside potentially other features from the collected dataset.
-In addition, we consider three cases to investigate the models' performances: Using all collected features, using only features extracted from wearable devices, and using top-10 important features.
+Both approaches leverage data from the DASS-21 questionnaire along with potentially other features of the collected data set.
+In addition, we consider three cases to investigate the models' performances: using all features collected, using only features extracted from wearable devices, and using the top-10 important features.

 For binary classification, this approach simplifies the prediction task by transforming the DAS levels into a binary classification problem.
-We categorize participants into two classes based on their DAS-21 scores: \begin{itemize} \item Normal: This class comprises participants who score within the normal range for depression, anxiety, and stress according to established DAS-21 scoring guidelines. \item Abnormal: This class encompasses participants whose DAS-21 scores indicate potential symptoms of depression, anxiety, or stress. \end{itemize}
+We categorize participants into two classes based on their DASS-21 scores: \begin{itemize} \item \textbf{Normal:} This class comprises participants who score within the normal range for depression, anxiety, and stress according to established DASS-21 scoring guidelines. \item \textbf{Abnormal:} This class includes participants whose DASS-21 scores indicate possible symptoms of depression, anxiety, or stress. \end{itemize}

 For multi-class classification, this approach aims for a more granular prediction by treating DAS levels as a multi-class classification problem.
-Instead of collapsing mental health states into two categories, we define multiple classes based on the established DAS-21 scoring ranges: Normal, stress, stress anxiety, and stress anxiety depression.
+Instead of dividing mental health states into two categories, we define multiple classes based on established DASS-21 scoring ranges.
+Normal, stress, stress anxiety, and stress anxiety depression.
+We employ two standard strategies: One-vs-Rest (OvR) and One-vs-One (OvO).
+These approaches enable binary classifiers to handle multi-class problems.

+\begin{itemize} \item \textbf{OvR Strategy:} In the OvR approach, the classifier trains $N$ separate binary models for $N$ classes.
+For each model, one class is treated as the ``positive'' class while all other classes are combined into a single ``negative'' class.